A comparative analysis of metamodels for 0D cardiovascular models, and pipeline for sensitivity analysis, parameter estimation, and uncertainty quantification: Applications of the metamodel

+where $\mathbf{X_1}$ and $\mathbf{X_2}$ are the lower and upper bounds of the function.
+It should be noted that this addition does not ensure the validity of the solution of the inverse problem since some of the input parameters might not be uniquely identifiable.
+However, if there is a single local minimum in that specified range, it helps reaching that specific minimum instead of falling in a non physiological minimum.

-where $\mathbf{X} = \boldsymbol{\sigma(\psi)}$, $\boldsymbol{\sigma}$ is a function designed to constrain to input space and is chosen as a variant of the sigmoid function, and $\boldsymbol{\psi}$ is a dummy variable.
-This construction is chosen to ensure that the estimated parameters falls within physiological ranges. n problem, $\boldsymbol{\psi}$ is initialized randomly and then updated through the minimization process with Adam optimization algorithm.
+To solve this minimization problem, $\boldsymbol{\psi}$ is initialized randomly and then updated through the minimization process with Adam optimization algorithm.
 An example of a solved inverse problem is shown in figure~\ref{fig:inverse} where 50000 Adam iterations are performed taking nearly 2 minutes.
 All parameter estimations converged.

 It is noticed from figure~\ref{fig:inverse} that the parameters that are more sensitive, according to the Sobol indices results, were well identified as for PVR and SVR.
 However, parameters that are less sensitive were not identified accurately.
 That can mean that these parameters are not uniquely identifiable.